cortexrd/Knack-Toolkit-Library/README.md

 ### Setup

 1)  In a code editor, create a new file named *AppName*.js.
-Using the actual name of your App is strongly recommended.
-This is because, if ever you want to switch to the CLS mode eventually, the Bootloader will need that the file name matches your App name in order to recognize it.
+Using the actual name of your app is strongly recommended.
+This is because, if ever you want to switch to the CLS mode eventually, the Bootloader will need that the file name matches your app name in order to recognize it.

 2)  Add code from file KTL_Bootloader.js.